Rose McGowan Reacts to Asia Argento Reportedly Paying Off Accuser

 None of us know the truth of the situation and I’m sure more will be revealed.
 Be gentle.— rose mcgowan (@rosemcgowan) August 20, 2018

 According to The New York Times' report, the alleged incident took place in 2013.
 The newspaper, citing the documents, claimed Bennett arrived at Argento's hotel room at the Ritz-Carlton in Marina del Ray, Calif. with a family member on May 9 of that year.
 Per the report, Argento asked the family member to leave and gave him an alcoholic beverage to drink while they reviewed notes.
-The article claims she then "kissed him, pushed him back on the bed, removed his pants and performed oral sex."
-She then allegedly "climbed on top of him and two had intercourse."
+The article claimed she then "kissed him, pushed him back on the bed, removed his pants and performed oral sex."
+She then allegedly "climbed on top of him and the two had intercourse."
 The New York Times claimed she then asked Bennett to take photos of the two of them.

 The newspaper claimed Bennett was under California's age of consent at the time.